 - Check patients against your state PDMP data for high dosages and prescriptions from other providers

-- Conduct urine drug testing before starting opioid therapy and continue testing periodically
+- Conduct urine drug testing before starting opioid therapy and consider urine drug testing at least annually

 - Avoid concurrent benzodiazepine and opioid prescribing whenever possible, as this puts patients at greater risk for potentially fatal overdose